JayTanna/Freight_Calculator_Widget/README.md

 The widget is developed using HTML,CSS,javascript(jquery), google map API.
 Any one can use this code snippet for making their web site attractive and get their work done easyily.
-Any suggestion are also welcome.
+Any suggestions are also welcome.